Supporting Arts and Culture

 “Without the continued participation and partnership with the Community Foundation, we would not be able to sustain the variety of performances that are produced on Jazz Street for nine consecutive nights,” he says.

 In 2014, the festival had 13 venues where individuals who bought tickets or passes could go to see more than 220 shows.
 Free performances were quite plentiful, with 93 musical acts performed on six stages — including the Community Foundation-supported Jazz Street Stage.

-He also points to one very tangle benefit to also consider: “There are probably hundreds of kids who get up there and are able to experience performing.”
+He also points to one very tangible benefit to consider: “There are probably hundreds of kids who get up there and are able to experience performing.”